openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

   ports:
     http: <int> # Defaults to 80.
     https: <int> # Defaults to 443.
-  expose: # Defaults to IPs in the host.
+  listenAddress: # Defaults to IPs in the host.
 Details below.
     - <NIC name|IP address>
     - ...
 ```